 I have a lot of beauty and hygiene products stored under my bed and cabinet, most of which I don’t even like that much!
-Here I’ll share some ways to use up some old conditioner bottles so you can get more bang for your buck.
+Here I’ll share some alternate uses for conditioner so you can get more bang for your buck.
 You’ll be greener by using up old products in different ways, hence stopping you from purchasing products you technically don’t need since you can substitute them.
-See more posts along these lines here and the introduction to this series here.

 Here are some alternative uses for hair conditioner:

 The easiest and most popular alternative use for conditioner would be to use it as shave gel.
 Most conditioners are really thick, meaning they will help prevent nicks from your razor.